joernio/query-database/README.md

 ## Database overview

+* Scanners are located in `src/main/scala/io/joern/scanners`
+* Corresponding tests are in `src/test/scala/io/joern/scanners`
+* `install.sh` allows installing the database as a joern extension
+* schema may contain adaptions to the graph schema (unused for now)

+A few notes on boilerplate: Scanners are implemented as  child classes of `LayerCreator` and are picked up dynamically when Joern is started. `LayerCreators` invoke passes, and these simply run scanners to produce new `Finding` nodes, ultimately making available a lit of findings via `cpg.finding`.

 ## Building/Testing the database

 We use the Scala Build Tool (sbt).
 Please make sure you have sbt